steephengeorge/steephengeorge.github.io/_posts/2020-06-14-introduction_graalvm.md

 ---
 layout: inner
-position: right
+position: center
 title: An Introduction to GraalVM
 date: 2020-06-14 14:15:00
 categories: GraalVM
 tags: Software Java GraalVM
-featured_image: '/img/posts/graalvm-Java.PNG'
-lead_text: 'GraalVm is a polyglot VM engine built using Java.
-It provides an interoperability runtime environment with JVM languages; guest languages like WebAssembly, Javascript, Ruby, Python, and R;...'
+lead_text: 'GraalVm is a polyglot Virtual Machine(VM) engine built using Java.
+It provides an interoperability runtime environment with JVM languages;
+guest languages like WebAssembly, Javascript, Ruby, Python, and R; LLVM supported languages like C, C++, and Rust.
+And on top of interoperability, it provides a high-performance platform for execution.
+GraalVM has several patented Just In Time performance optimization capabilities...'
 project_link: 'http://steephengeorge.github.io/graalvm/2020/06/14/introduction_graalvm.html'
 ---